 This collaborative endeavour brings together faculty, graduate, and undergraduate students from across the university who are engaged in the study of the relation of religion to public affairs.
 One aspect of RPS features a yearly competition for RPS fellows which will allow faculty and graduate students (in alternate years) to establish working groups and design workshops.
-For more information, please visit: http://rps.chass.utoronto.ca/ statute, the professors and Department officers represent the University of Toronto in the operation of the academic program and in the assessment of the achievements of graduate students in fulfillment of the requirements for the degrees of M.A. and Ph.D.
+For more information, please visit: http://rps.utoronto.ca/ administrative staff.
+As much as possible, the Department seeks to foster the understanding that professors and students are senior and junior members of the community of scholars working together in common academic pursuits.
+By statute, the professors and Department officers represent the University of Toronto in the operation of the academic program and in the assessment of the achievements of graduate students in fulfillment of the requirements for the degrees of M.A. and Ph.D.